coreui/coreui-pro/docs/content/components/calendar.md

 ## Disabled dates

 The Bootstrap Calendar component includes functionality to disable specific dates, such as weekends or holidays, using the `disabledDates` option.
-This option takes an array and applies custom logic to determine which dates should be disabled.
+It accepts:

+- A single `Date` or an array of `Date` objects.
+- A function or an array of functions that take a `Date` object as an argument and return a boolean indicating whether the date should be disabled.
+- A mixed array of `Date` objects and functions.

+To disable certain dates, you can provide them in an array.
+For date ranges, use nested arrays, where each inner array indicates a start date and an end date for that range:

 {{< example >}}
 <div class="d-flex justify-content-center">